hectorrios/clockworksms_dashlet/README.md

 > grunt build

-You should output similar to the following:
+You should see output similar to the following:

 > Running "zip:long-format" (zip) task
 >